GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-99/index.md

 conformance with the spec, it is now located at `EncodedVideoChunkMetadata.SvcOutputMetadata.temporalLayerId`.

-The spec requires that the `VideoFrame()` constructor include a timestamp argument (`VideoFrameInit.timestamp`) for `CanvasImageSource` types that don't implicitly have a timestamp (e.g. `HTMLCanvasElement`).
+The specification requires that the `VideoFrame()` constructor include a timestamp argument (`VideoFrameInit.timestamp`) for `CanvasImageSource` types that don't implicitly have a timestamp (e.g. `HTMLCanvasElement`).
 Failing to include the timestamp should result in a `TypeError`, but Chrome previously defaulted the